 Though the exam months of May and June seem like distant blips on the horizon, they’ll be here before you know it.
 Leaving revision to the last minute inevitably leads to underperformance, so it’s crucial for students to make the most of every school holiday before summer begins.

-The February half-term is a great time to recharge batteries, catch up on any missed work, and go over all course materials studied thus far.
+Half-term is a great time to recharge batteries, catch up on any missed work, and go over all course materials studied thus far.
 That doesn’t mean missing out on all the fun: with the right strategy and approach, you can cover a lot of ground during this crucial week whilst enjoying your vacation to the fullest.
-Here are our top February half-term revision tips.
+Here are our top half-term revision tips.

-- Confuse your body clock.
 It’s the holidays!
-That means staying up late and binging your favourite boxset or partying with your mates, right?
+That means staying up late and bingeing your favourite boxset or partying with your mates, right?
 Wrong.
 Disrupting your normal sleep schedule with lots of late nights will not only leave you feeling exhausted – rather than refreshed – by the time the holiday is over, but also will make it much harder for you to get back into the school routine (which will ultimately affect your performance).

 Here at Mentor we applaud all students who wish to use the school holidays to get ahead with their revision.
 However, it’s really important that you also get a bit of time off and rejuvenate your mind and body for the more challenging months ahead.
 Get some fresh air, socialise with friends and family, and get plenty of sleep!
 And if a quick refresher lesson with a tutor will help you feel that you’ve used your time effectively – without putting undue stress on yourself to spend every hour revising – don’t hesitate to contact us.
 Our experienced team of teachers are here to help you make the most of your half-term holiday.